 Fourth of July hot dog eating contest at Coney Island

 Saturday was the Fourth of July!
 For some that means fireworks.
-For others that means barbeques.
-For others that means donning winter coats and sleds and joining the parade!
+For others that means barbecues.
+For others that means marching in a band and joining the parade!
 But for me, the Fourth of July only means one thing: The Nathan’s Famous Hot Dog Eating Contest at Coney Island!

-The on stage entertainment was great as well.
+The on stage entertainment provided a great distraction while passing the time.
 There was everything from a strong man to dancing dogs to music groups to the musical stylings of Badlands Booker himself!

 And then the competitors were announced and everyone took the stage…